JoshSar-Shalom/Rom-Pixel-Display/README.md

 </p>

 # ROM
 The developer of the simulator provided a built-in 256 Bit ROM chip in his latest update as of May 2025.
-This chip is what inspired me to make this project and allows binary input that can output to any chips as needed
+This chip is what inspired me to make this project and allows binary input that can output to any chip as needed
 <br>
 After manual testing, I found that the pixel display addresses run left to right, bottom to top, so the binary code
 <br>